MikroElektronika/mikrosdk_click_v2/clicks/clockgen4/details.md

 ---
-# Clock Gen 4 click
+# Clock Gen 4 Click

 > Clock Gen 4 Click is a compact add-on board that contains both a clock generator and a multiplier/jitter reduced clock frequency synthesizer.
 This board features the CS2200-CP, an analog PLL architecture comprised of a Delta-Sigma fractional-N frequency synthesizer from Cirrus Logic.
 This clocking device utilizes a programmable phase lock loop and allows frequency synthesis and clock generation from a stable reference clock.
 It generates a low-jitter PLL clock from an external crystal, supports both I²C and SPI for full software control, and also has configurable auxiliary clock output.
 This Click board™ is suitable for MCU clock source, or in applications like digital effects processors, digital mixing consoles, and many more.